Pauan/SaltyBetBot/README.md

 5. Find "Salty Bet Bot" in the extensions list, and then click the reload button (it looks like a circular arrow).

 6. Wait for 10 seconds (this gives it time to read the new data).
+It will merge the new data with your existing data.

 7. Re-open the [saltybet.com](http://www.saltybet.com/) website.